AshitaXI/Documentation/content/usage/configurations.md

 This folder contains the boot configurations/profiles used to launch the game.
 Players can create a single file and share it between all characters they wish to play, or you can create individual profiles for each character.
 These files hold the various configurations for **Ashita** settings as well as the game registry configuration overrides.

 _You can find more information about profile configurations below._

+{{% notice warning %}}
+It is **HIGHLY** recommended that you **DO NOT** edit or use the included boot configuration files.
+Instead, you should make a copy of the one you wish to use, rename it, and edit that instead.
+This will avoid accidentally having your configurations overwritten!
+{{% /notice %}}

 ### Folder: `/config/sandbox/`